CJHwong/py-clean-architecture-examples/README.md

 ## TODO

 - [x] Add a glossary of allowed Clean Architecture vocabulary terms and their definitions.
 See [Glossary](./doc/glossary.md).
-- [ ] Write a concise summary of Clean Architecture principles for the introduction.
+- [x] Write a concise summary of Clean Architecture principles for the introduction.
+See [Core Principles](./doc/principles.md).
 - [ ] Provide an example of a simple GUI application using Clean Architecture.
 - [ ] Add more advanced examples (e.g., microservices, event-driven, or async patterns).